snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Working on validations for the price field on ride registration page of driver profile.

 working on midterm2 documentation and preparing for the Presentation

+Trying to fix the conversion issue while fetching the data through stored procedure